Kenneth Widmerpool: Real-life models

 In the Catholic Herald, Alexander Lucie-Smith wrote that everyone has Widmerpools in their lives; these are usually "impenetrable egomaniacs ... who have nevertheless carried all before them".
 He includes in this category several recent and current politicians: "Some have thought Gordon Brown resembled him.
 One might point out that our current Prime Minister [David Cameron] has certain shades of Widmerpool, and like him, went to Eton".

 The Anthony Powell Society, a literary society founded in 2000 to promote public interest in Powell's life and works, has from time to time offered a "Widmerpool Award" to persons in public life whose behaviour is deemed suitably "Widmerpudlian", specifically abuse of power.
 The recipient is presented with an engraved award representing a "wrong kind of overcoat" and the former Labour Lord Chancellor, Lord Irvine, the journalist Max Hastings and the political analyst Karl Rove have received awards.
-The name of John Bercow, Speaker of the House of Commons from 2009 to 2019, has been mentioned as a possible recipient.
+The name of John Bercow, Speaker of the House of Commons from 2009 to 2019, has been mentioned as a deserving candidate.